Chapter 12: The Knowledge Spiral cover

 Traditional programming is often intuitive.
 You “know” the right approach without fully articulating why.
 Follow patterns that feel correct.
 Make architectural decisions based on experience.
 This works, but it makes your knowledge tacit.

 AI collaboration makes the tacit explicit.
-To get good results, you have to articulate not just what you want but why.
+To get good results, you have to articulate what you want and why you want it.
 Explain constraints you usually take for granted.
 Surface assumptions that normally remain buried.

 Through months of AI conversations I discovered I have a strong bias toward stateless architectures, consistently underestimate the importance of error handling in initial implementations, and tend to optimize for developer experience over runtime performance.
 These insights were not available through traditional self-reflection or even through working with human colleagues.
 The AI’s need for explicit context forced a level of self-examination that normal programming work does not require.